bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 Heap allocators have a broad attack surface.
 This surface is significantly widens as multiple heap allocator implementations across languages and platforms are considered, with `ptmalloc` being just one.
 Implementation differences aside do have some themes in common.
 The *how2heap* (@how2heap) online listing for example, thoroughly documents glibc `ptmalloc` heap vulnerabilities, many of which are applicable to other allocator implementations.

 A whole family of attacks focuses on exploiting the allocator algorithms itself, such as a particular fastbin or smallbin implementation.
 The goal of the attacker to establish an arbitrary (or close to it) pointer and/or code execution.
 Arbitrary pointers are particularly dangerous, as they can be used to manipulate and often own control flow of the target program.
-One particurly example of this is the *house of spirit* exploit, the mechanics of it are walked through in section 3 below.
-Common mis-uses of the heap that open the door to crafting a heap exploit include (@novark2010dieharder):
+One particular example of this is coined *the house of spirit* exploit, analysed further in section 3 below.
+Common misuses of the heap that open the door to crafting a heap exploit include (@novark2010dieharder):

 * *Heap overflow/underflow*, when a heap chunk is too small to hold the data.
 * *Dangling pointers* (aka use after free), is when a program prematurely frees a heap chunk, but later makes use of it.